#134: Joseph Schmalke // Horror Week 2023

 Episode Cover

-This week on the Capes and Tights Podcast, Justin Soderberg welcomes comic retailer Paul Eaton to the program to review the 1986 film, Howard...
+On this episode of the Capes and Tights Podcast, Justin Soderberg welcomes back Paul Eaton to review and discuss the 2005 Marvel movie, Man-Thing....

 Listen